Superalgos/Superalgos/docs/pages/suite/suite-session-parameters.md

 24-hs
 ```

-In the context of backtesting sessions, what time period you decide to run the session on depends on the strategies being tested.
+In the context of backtesting sessions, what time frame you decide to run the session on depends on the strategies being tested.
 If strategies make decisions based on the 1 hour candle and above, then ```01-hs``` may be the best choice.
-However, if decisions are influenced by sub-hour candles then you should match the time periods accordingly.
+However, if decisions are influenced by sub-hour candles then you should match the time frames accordingly.

->**NOTE:** In the context of live sessions, that is, paper trading, forward testing and live trading, you should run the session on the ```01-min``` time period so that the trading bot reacts fast when the price tags the take profit or stop loss targets.
+>**NOTE:** In the context of live sessions, that is, paper trading, forward testing and live trading, you should run the session on the ```01-min``` time frame so that the trading bot reacts fast when the price tags the take profit or stop loss targets.